Antaeusuchus

 Antaeusuchus taouzensis is a species of peirosaurid notosuchian from the Late Cretaceous Kem Kem Group of Morocco.
 It was described in 2021, and it is the only species in the genus Antaeusuchus.
 It is the fourth notosuchian described from the region and the second Kem Kem peirosaurid after Hamadasuchus.
+A 2023 study proposes that Antaeusuchus may not be distinct enough to warrant its own genus and that it instead represents another species of Hamadasuchus.

 Discovery and naming

 Antaeusuchus is known from two specimens: the holotype NHMUK PV R36829, consisting of paired mandibles, and the paratype NHMUK PV R36874, a partial right mandible.
 Both specimens were commercially collected and recovered from unspecified beds of the Kem Kem Group near Jebel Beg'aa, Taouz township in the Errachidia Province of Morocco.
 Both fossils are preserved without distortion and in good condition, with damage mostly restricted to the teeth.
+While the two were originally described as representing a distinct genus of peirosaurid, a later publication by Pochat-Cottilloux et al. suggests that although distinct on a species level, the material is not unique enough to be placed in its own genus.
+They suggest that Antaeusuchus could simply represent an additional species of Hamadasuchus, while further proposing that the paratype specimen is more similar to the already established Hamadasuchus species.

 The generic name derives from Antaeus, a giant from Greek and Berber mythology said to be buried in northern Morocco and the Ancient Greek σοῦχος, soukhos meaning crocodile.
 The species name refers to the township Taouz where both specimens had been found.

 Description

-The anterior region of the mandible is characterized by a broad ’U’-shaped symphysis.
+The anterior region of the mandible is characterized by a broad U-shaped symphysis.
 Each mandibular ramus diverges at an 22° angle from the midline and remains mostly straight for most its preserved length, curving slightly medially towards the fossil's posterior.
 The anterior of the dorsal margin of the mandible is characterized by two 'waves', the first of which spanning the dentary teeth 1 to 6.
 The second wave rises from the 9th to 15th tooth.
 These 'waves' reach their peak at the 4th and 13th dentary tooth respectively.
 Other than a series of foramina adjacent to the tooth row, this part of the bone shows little ornamentation.
 The holotype dentary preserves 18 alveoli, the first 16 of which preserving partial or complete teeth, all of which are closely spaced.
 The posterior half of the dorsal margin remains largely straight and is strongly sloping.
 The mandibular fenestra is not fully preserved in either specimen, but can be inferred to be large in size and anteroventrally-posterodorsally elongated.

 The first alveoli are circular in shape, suggesting the anterior teeth to be roughly conical while from the 10th dentary alveoli onward become more labiolingually compressed, more extreme flattening is present at the anterior and posterior margin of the preserved teeth.
 These margins are adorned with denticulated carinae which form the cutting edge of the teeth.
 These denticles are small in size and show no significant variation in size.